ayoam/go-fiber-crud/README.md

 - `POST /api/v1/notes`: Create a new note (provide JSON payload).
 - `PUT /api/v1/notes/:id`: Update a note by ID (provide JSON payload).
 - `DELETE /api/v1/notes/:id`: Delete a note by ID.

+## Documentation

+Explore the API endpoints using Swagger documentation by navigating to `http://localhost:8000/api/v1/swagger` when the application is running.

 ## License